-Crossing to Canada Island, you’ll be captivated by the power of the falls as they rush under your feet.
+Crossing to Canada Island, the power of the falls is captivating.

 Splitting the river, Canada Island was officially Canadian territory during the Expo.
 The land was deeded to Canada while it hosted the Expo’s British Columbia exhibition.

-In March 2017, the island name was changed to honor the area’s Salish tribe.
+In March 2017, the island’s name changed to honor the area’s Salish tribe.
 “Snxw meneɂ” (sin-HOO-men-huh) translates to “salmon people.”

 A look from the power plant to Canada Island.

 Crossing from Canada Island to what was once Havermale Island, you see the Upper Falls Power Plant (1922).

 At the time of construction, the region was expanding rapidly and demand was quickly out-pacing supply.
 Taking over a water channel used by an old mill, the Upper Falls plant holds a single Francis turbine, capable of generating 10 MW.

 The lower falls are home of the Monroe Street Dam, the longest-running hydroelectric facility in Washington state.